This article originally appeared on VICE Canada.

 Do you have information about The Base and the identity of Roman Wolf/Norman Spear?
 We’d love to hear from you.
 You can contact Ben Makuch and Mack Lamoureux securely on Wire at @benmakuch and @mlamoureux, or by email at email@example.com or firstname.lastname@example.org.

 Last week, three men in its Georgia cell were arrested for plotting an assassination against Antifa members in Atlanta.
 The members had plans to attend a gun rights rally in Virginia and opening fire on crowds of people.
 Another FBI operation in Maryland and Delaware arrested three members on weapons charges, including fugitive Canadian soldier Patrik Mathews, who had, according to authorities, entered the U.S. illegally in the summer and been secretly harbored by the group for months.

 Wolf, who at times also uses the pseudonym “Norman Spear,” described the arrests as a “witch hunt,” and blamed global governments for a vast conspiracy to exterminate white people.

 “Unrelenting targeted harassment by the Liberal Globalist System against our comrades led to a series of events leading up to their eventual detention,” Wolf said, invoking known anti-Semitic tropes often employed by white nationalists.

-“This is also an attempt at intimidation, with the aim of dissuading our People from taking any concrete steps towards resisting their growing dispossession and gradual extermination,” Wolf said in the statement.
+“This is also an attempt at intimidation, with the aim of dissuading our people from taking any concrete steps toward resisting their growing dispossession and gradual extermination,” Wolf said in the statement.
 “We will not allow this to happen.
 Our existence is our resistance, and we will continue our struggle for survival undeterred.”